lightdock/lightdock/README.md

 More instructions on how to install it can be found in the official documentation (<http://prody.csb.pitt.edu/downloads/>).

-In case of using PyDock scoring function or to execute the tests, **Freesasa** library has to be installed and compiled with the python-binding options.
+In case of using `cpydock` scoring function or to execute the tests, **Freesasa** library has to be installed and compiled with the python-binding options.
 Tested version in
 LightDock is 1.1 (<https://github.com/mittinatten/freesasa/tree/1.1>).
 To install freesasa 1.1, please follow these instructions (change `path/to/install`):

 ```bash